San Francisco Bay Area: Demographics

 Pacific Islanders such as Samoans and Tongans have the largest presence in East Palo Alto, where they constitute over 7% of the population.
 San Bruno also has a large Tongan population and so does San Mateo and South San Francisco, which also have smaller communities of Samoans.
 The Visitacion Valley has a designated Pacific Islander district and Samoan and Tongans have a presence in Southeast San Francisco and Daly City's Bayshore neighborhood.

 The African-American population of San Francisco was formerly substantial, had a thriving jazz scene and was known as "Harlem of the West."
 While black residents formed one-seventh of the city's population in 1970, today they have mostly moved to parts of the East Bay and North Bay, including Antioch, Fairfield and out of the Bay Area entirely.
 The South Park neighborhood of Santa Rosa was once home to a primarily black community until the 1980s, when many Latino immigrants settled in the area.
 Other cities with large numbers of African Americans include Vallejo (28%), Richmond (26%), East Palo Alto (17%) and the CDP of Marin City (38%).
 Suisun City and Vacaville both have African American populations that have accelerated in population since the 2000s.
 There are also Eritrean, Ethiopian and Nigerian communities.

 There is also a significant Middle Eastern and Balkan population.
 There are 4,000 Armenians in San Francisco, and some in the San Jose area.
+Around a thousand residents are Azerbaijanis.
 The San Jose area, especially the Campbell area and some areas off of San Jose's Stevens Creek Blvd contain a Bosnian community.
 There are several thousand Turks in San Francisco, and a Palestinian population is concentrated in Daly City and San Francisco.